dpnr/VisProject/README.md

 ##SUBMISSION DETAILS:

 **Our submission is made on the GIT HUB repository whose access link is mentioned above.**

 1. The process book in pdf format titles ProcessBook.pdf.

-2. A read me file titled README.txt.
+2. A read me file titled README.md

 3. A folder named GradSchoolFinder that contains the following:
    (a).
 The dataset in a folder titled "data".
 This folder contains:
         (i).
-The csv for University data (timesMergedData.csv) (ii).
-The csv's for climate data(state_climate1.csv, state_climate.xlsx) (iii).
+The csv for University data (timesMergedData.csv)
+        (ii).
+The csv's for climate data(state_climate1.csv, state_climate.xlsx)
+        (iii).
 A folder named "Logos" containing all the logos of schools.

    (b).
 The libraries in a folder named "bower_components".
 The libaries included are: bootstrap-multiselect-master, d3, d3-tip.